jonathan-kee/DNS-Container/readme-rhcsa.md

 - Target: Default action for traffic not matching any rules in a zone

 Question: How does the GUI for firewall look like?
-All I remember about Firewall is that after installing servers, you should use Firewall for your servers.
+Answer: All I remember about Firewall is that after installing servers, you should use Firewall for your servers.

 # Sander Red Hat RHCSA 9 (EX200) Book
 ## Part IV Managing Network Services